 On January 28, 1882 John Ringo returned to Tombstone to face his Galeyville charges.
 Bond was arranged for Ringo.
 On the court date in February, again no witnesses against him appeared.3

-Then on March 18th when Wyatt's younger brother Morgan Earp was murdered, Ringo was among the accused.
-But court testimony by Pete Spence’s wife blame her husband, plus Frank Stilwell, “Indian Charlie” Cruz and someone named Fries.5
+Then on March 18th Wyatt Earp's younger brother Morgan was murdered.
+Ringo was among the accused.
+But court testimony by Pete Spence’s wife blamed her husband, plus Frank Stilwell, “Indian Charlie” Cruz and someone named Fries.5

-Wyatt obtained warrants, and formed a Vendetta Posse to go after those responsible for the attack on Virgil and the murder of Morgan.
+Since Wyatt had been named U.S. Deputy Marshal, he got warrants.
+With them in hand, he formed a Vendetta Posse to go after those responsible for the attack on Virgil and the murder of Morgan.
 The Earp contingent, and Doc Holliday were in Tucson, when the family sent Morgan's body to California for burial.
-While there, Wyatt saw Frank Stilwell attempting to take their lives.3 Wyatt shot Stilwell dead that night on March 20, 1882.
+While there, Wyatt encountered Frank Stilwell, as he tried to shoot them down.3 Instead, Wyatt shot Stilwell dead that night, on March 20, 1882.

-Pima County Sheriff Paul issued warrants for Wyatt & his posse for Stilwell's murder, as a result of the Coroner's jury.
+A Coroner's jury enabled Pima County Sheriff Paul to issue warrants for Wyatt & his posse for Stilwell's murder.
 Paul telegraphed John Behan to take them in custody.
 Wyatt blew him off.
 Behan didn't give up.
-He decided to gather a posse to go after Wyatt's posse.
+He gathered a posse to go after Wyatt's posse.
 Wyatt continued searching for more of the Cowboys involved in his brothers' attacks.11

 Johnny Ringo was among those in Behan's posse.
 Tombstone diarist George Parsons commented on Behan's chances of capturing Wyatt: "they will never do it.
 The cow-boy element is backing him strongly-John Ringo being one of the party-there is a prospect of bad times."3

 In April, Ringo was seen in the Tombstone area, according to newspaper reports.
-In May his rescheduled trial for the Galeyville robbery was to take place.
+Ringo's trial for the Galeyville robbery was rescheduled for May 1882.
 In mid May again no witnesses came forth, and the judge finally dismissed the charges.
 He was free to go with nothing more pending against him.3

 Johnny Ringo was last known to be in Tombstone on July 12, 1882.
-He left there right after that, going through the South Pass of the Dragoons where he stopped for a meal at Dial's Ranch.
+He left there right after that, going through the South Pass of the Dragoons.
+He stopped there for a meal at Dial's Ranch.
 Then he moved on to Galeyville.
-All the while people he encountered said he was drinking a lot.
-Plus he was having somber conversations about impending death.
-He surmised his end would be by someone else's hand.
+All the while people he met up with said he was drinking a lot.
+Plus they said he had morbid conversations about feeling death would be coming soon.
+He thought his end would be near from somebody else's hand.
 After that, apparently he went to the Morse Canyon area.12

 One of these may be right up your alley!!

 On Thursday afternoon, July 13th, two women passed along Turkey Creek Rd.
-Mrs. Young and Mrs. Smith stated they saw a man at the bottom of a tree who seemed to be sleeping, and they passed on by.
+Mrs. Young and Mrs. Smith stated they saw a man at the bottom of a tree.
+He seemed to be sleeping, so they passed on by.
 That afternoon, residents of the nearby (only 700' away) Smith house heard a single gunshot.12

 The next afternoon John Yoast came down the road.
 He also noted this sleeping man in the tree.
 He kept moving his horse team along.
 But Yoast's dog ran over to the man, sniffing and making odd yelps.
-So he got down to see what the problem was, and found the man was dead.
-He also saw that he knew the man - Johnny Ringo.
-He reported it right away, and swiftly twelve others were on the scene to give report to the Sheriff and Coroner.12
+So Yoast got down to see what the problem was.
+He found the man was dead!
+He also was surprised to see that he knew the man - it was Johnny Ringo.
+He reported it right away.
+Quite swiftly twelve other local folk were on the scene to give report to the Sheriff and Coroner.12

-The condition of Ringo's body, plus the evidence indicated he was dead about 24 hours when he was found.
+The Sheriff and Coroner sized up the condition of Ringo's body, plus the evidence found at the scene.
+They figured he was dead about 24 hours when he was found.
 He was described as "in a clump of oak trees" - "in a sitting posture, facing West, the head inclined to the right.... a bullet hole at the top of the head on the left..."
-From the forehead up through some hair, a small area seemed to be cut out - like a small area "scalped."12
+From the forehead up through hair, an part appeared cut out - like a small area "scalped."12

-His clothing was described, and then the odd thing about his feet were noted.
-He wore socks.
-On his feet were strips of an undershirt, seemingly wrapped around them for protection.
+His clothing was described.
+Then an odd thing about his feet were noted.
+He had on socks.
+And on his feet were strips of an undershirt, as if wrapped around for protection.
 It looked like he may have walked a short distance with them this way.
 His rifle rested near him on the tree, but his gun was in right his hand.
-Something odd was the way his cartridge belt was strapped on upside down.12
+Another odd thing, was his cartridge belt was strapped on upside down.12

 The possessions found on him were turned over to teamster Frederick Ward for care-taking.
 They were: